Patrice Mangin: Career

-Subsequently, Mangin was appointed as Attaché (Assistant in English) at the Institute of Legal and Social Medicine and then served on the Faculty of Medicine at the Louis Pasteur University as well as an Assistant Professor of Medicine at the same alma mater between 1981 an 1986.
+Subsequently, Mangin was appointed as Attaché (Assistant in English) at the Institute of Legal and Social Medicine and then served on the Faculty of Medicine at the Louis Pasteur University as well as an Assistant Professor of Medicine at the same alma mater between 1981 and 1986.
 Following it, he became a Maître de conférences and medical practitioner at the Institute of Legal and Social Medicine, Faculty of medicine, University Louis Pasteur - Strasbourg I.

 In 1990, Patrice Mangin was appointed as University Professor and medical practitioner at the Institute of Legal and Social Medicine and from 1990 to 1996 served as its director.
 Since 1996, he holds a title of Ordinarius Professor of Legal Medicine and works as a director of the University of Lausanne in Switzerland.

 From 1999 to 2006 he was selected as Vice-Dean of the Faculty of Medicine, University of Lausanne and then served as a Dean of the Faculty of Biology and Medicine at the same place.

 Since 2007, he is a Director and Ordinarius Professor of Legal Medicine at the University Center of Legal Medicine in Lausanne-Geneva, Switzerland.
 Moreover, since August 1, 2011, Prof. Mangin took over the leadership of the Department of Community Medicine and Health (DUMSC) of the University Hospital of Lausanne (CHUV).